 Example: January cohort starts on Jan 1, February cohort starts on Feb 1.
 All January cohort members begin on Jan 1 regardless of when they individually joined.

 Important: Prerequisites require the Progress Tracking module to be enabled.
-If Progress Tracking is disabled, the Prerequisites tab will not be available.
+If Progress Tracking is disabled, the Prerequisites button will be disabled.

 Require previous item: Check this to require completion of the immediately previous item within the selected boundary (see “Previous within” below).